Video Analysis

 Another example of how the drone affects the surrounding light

-The drone causes an extended redshift and blueshift zone in its surrounding area.
-The redshift in the front and the blueshift behind also perfectly match the drone's central redshift beginning in its direction of travel, and my documented time dilation, which I provide evidence for on the next page.
+Along with the photons in its immediate area, the drone causes a redshift and blueshift of the photons in its surrounding area.
+The redshift in front and the blueshift behind match the drone's central redshift beginning in its direction of travel.

 Red vs Blue Dominant Pixels

-When you compare which pixels have the strongest red value and the pixels with the strongest blue value, a clear pattern emerges.
-The drone's wake features a higher volume of blue pixels, while the area in front of the drone features a higher volume of red pixels.
-This matches the primary redshift and blueshift pattern that is visible immediately around the drone.
+Comparing pixels with dominant red-channel values to those with dominant blue-channel values reveals a clear pattern.
+The drone's wake features a higher volume of blue dominant pixels, while the area in front of the drone features a higher volume of red dominant pixels.

 Luminance Suppression Near the drone